V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 [Basic CAM settings](../tools/milling-basics.md){:target="_blank"}

-Gcode making - TODO
+TED-----Gcode making - TODO

-The three strut plates should be 6.35mm (1/4") or thinner MDF or similarly rigid material.
+The two strut plates should be 6.35mm (1/4") or thinner MDF or similarly rigid material.
+Plastic or metal are fine.
 You will want to cut each plate as close to the side of your build as you can to assure your build has the rigidity to do so.
+Meaning in the center of your table is NOT the best place to make cuts before you have strut plates.

 ![!LR3 Fancy Picture](../img/lr3/LR3 (88).jpg){: loading=lazy width="400"}